-Asia Society Australia is advised by the Board and Advisory Council which includes some of Australia's most prominent business, political, cultural and education leaders, and led by a high-performing team of globally-connected staff, advisors and fellows.
+Asia Society Australia is advised by the Board and Advisory Council which includes some of Australia's most prominent business, political, cultural and education leaders, and led by a high-performing team of globally-connected staff.

 Philipp Ivanov, Chief Executive Officer

 Philipp spent over 6 years in China working in education and development.
 He is the recipient of the ‘Rose Award’ by Shenyang Municipal Government for his contribution to Shenyang City.
 In 2009 he was also awarded the Australian Government’s Endeavour Executive Fellowship to research China's policies on leadership development at the China National Academy of Education Administration in Beijing.
 He is a board member of the Australia-Vietnam Young Leadership Dialogue, Asia Recon, Haymarket HQ and Sydney City Council's Chinese New Year Advisory Panel.
 In 2015, he was invited as the only Australian to the 2015 Congress of Vienna - a preeminent global track-two dialogue on major powers conflict, migration, equality and innovation.
-Philipp has a Bachelor (Honours) degree in Chinese language and history at the Far Eastern National University in Russia.
+Philipp has a Bachelor (Honours) degree in Chinese language and history from the Far Eastern National University in Russia.
 He also studied in Jilin and Liaoning Normal universities in China.
 He holds a Master of Educational Leadership and Management from RMIT University in Australia.
 He grew up in Vladivostok on Russia's Pacific coast and is a fluent Chinese and Russian speaker.
 Connect with Philipp on Linkedin or twitter @philippivanov